 This recipe calls for cooked lentils which you can buy canned or sometimes packaged in the produce section (Trader Joe’s carries steamed lentils in a box among the veggies in the refrigerated section).

-I like to cook big batches of lentils at once and then freeze them in freezer safe bags in about 2-3 cup portions.
+I like to cook big batches of lentils at once and then freeze them in freezer safe bags in about 2 to 3 cup portions.
 They’ll keep in the freezer for about 6 months.

 We love these messy sandwiches on burger buns with lots of dill pickles.
 You can also top them with tomato slices, raw onion slices, pickled red onions, or a slice of vegan cheese (we love Field Roast Chao or Violife varieties).